 Please consider supporting our work.
 You may make a tax-deductible donation by clicking on the Donate button below.

 If you prefer, you can send a check to us at PO Box 2965, Taos, NM 87571.
-(If you do send a check, please make your check payable to the Allende Program in Social Medicine, the 501C3 organization recognized by the Internal Revenue Service that processes tax-deductible donations, and indicate that the contribution is for the Civilian Medical Resources Network in the note area on your check.)
+(If you do send a check, please make your check payable to the Allende Program in Social Medicine, the 501(c)(3) charitable organization recognized by the Internal Revenue Service.
+Please indicate in the note section of your check that the contribution is for the Civilian Medical Resources Network.)

 Donations (including sustaining donations from a number of us who provide services) help us hire veterans and family members of veterans to do outreach and to coordinate services for active duty GIs.
 Our current coordinator comes from a military family and is the partner of an Iraq veteran; they live adjacent to Fort Hood, Texas.
 They and many of us professionals who are volunteering collaborate actively with Iraq Veterans Against the War, Veterans for Peace, and other organizations working for peace.